AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 *     "trDisplayCategory": "Basic C/C++",

  at the start of the wizard and have it! :D

+ I've just discovered I made a mistake wih naming the custom project - it is set to project.
+Not a terribly good name, you will more than likely find it useful to change the name of the project folder (directory) to something more understandable.
+Sorry for this rather simple and basic error. :(

 (The start of each wizard is basically the same, so just change what you need and enoy yourself with whatever changes you want to make)